redfredstar/SD-Pinokibro/Docs/CAPTAINS_LOG.md

 * **07:01**: Session initiated.
 Objective: Implement P04_EnvironmentManager.py based on the MASTER_GUIDE.md blueprint.
 This is the next logical phase after P01, P02, P03, and P05 have been completed.
 * **07:02**: Creating the current session block in CAPTAINS_LOG.md to document the P04 implementation work session.
+* **07:03**: Began implementation of `P04_EnvironmentManager.py` based on the authoritative architectural blueprint.
+Created the complete, production-ready module with platform-aware environment management.
+* **07:15**: **Architectural Decision**: Implemented dependency injection pattern for `P01_CloudDetector`, `P02_ProcessManager`, and `P01_PathMapper` to ensure loose coupling and testability.
+* **07:25**: **Technical Implementation**: Successfully implemented the Conda-first, venv fallback strategy.
+The module automatically detects Lightning AI platform and switches to venv strategy exclusively for that platform, while defaulting to Conda for all other platforms.
+* **07:35**: **Core Method Implementation**: Completed the `create(env_name, callback)` method with full error handling and raw output streaming.
+The method constructs appropriate commands for both Conda (`conda create -n {env_name} python=3.10 -y`) and venv (`python -m venv {path}`) strategies.
+* **07:45**: **Critical Method Implementation**: Implemented the `get_run_prefix(env_name)` method which returns the exact command-line prefix required for environment activation.
+This method is crucial for the installation engine to execute commands within the correct environment context.
+* **07:55**: **Compliance Verification**: Verified implementation against RULES.md requirements.
+Ensured all error handling provides full Python tracebacks, all subprocess output is streamed raw to callbacks, and no placeholder code or mock values are present.
+* **08:05**: **Testing Infrastructure**: Created comprehensive test script demonstrating environment creation, run prefix generation, and platform detection functionality.
+* **08:15**: **Development UI Planning**: Planned integration points for the development UI in `launcher.ipynb` to enable testing of environment creation with both Conda and venv scenarios.
+* **08:25**: **Session Objectives Complete**: All Phase P04 objectives have been successfully implemented.
+The `P04_EnvironmentManager` is now ready for integration with the installation engine and provides a robust foundation for application isolation.

 ---